luapower/website/www/md/building.md

 The generated binaries are compatible down to OSX 10.6 for both 32bit and 64bit.

-> NOTE: Clang/OSX doesn't (and will not) support static binding of the standard C++ library nor of libgcc.
+> NOTE: Clang on OSX doesn't (and will not) support static linking of stdc++ or libgcc.

 [mingw-w64-win64]:    http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/4.8.1/64-bit/threads-posix/seh/x64-4.8.1-release-posix-seh-rev5.7z